puppetlabs/ezbake/README.md

 2. Two `services.d` directories which can contain any number of `*.cfg` files that will be merged together

-The default is to use a single `bootstrap.cfg` directly under your `:config-dir`.
-Setting `:bootstrap-source` to `:services-d` in your ezbake settings will cause ezbake to construct service init scripts that pass TK two directories, usually `/etc/puppetlabs/{project-name}/services.d/`, and `/opt/puppetlabs/server/apps/{project-name}/config/services.d`.
+This choice is controlled by the `:bootstrap-source` setting.
+The default value of `:bootstrap-cfg` makes ezbake look for a single file called `bootstrap.cfg` directly under your `:config-dir`.
+Setting `:booststrap-source` to `:services-d` will cause ezbake to construct service init scripts that pass TK two directories, usually `/etc/puppetlabs/{project-name}/services.d/`, and `/opt/puppetlabs/server/apps/{project-name}/config/services.d`.

 This means that in your TK project, you'll need to at least put a `service.d/` directory in your `:config-dir`, and optionally another in your `:system-config-dir`.
-You might want to use the `system-config-dir` if you are concerned about users editing files under `/etc`
+You might want to use the `system-config-dir` if you are concerned about users editing files under `/etc`.

 For example, with the default lein-ezbake settings, your directories might look like this:
 ```